CarlosLongarela/cl-simplest-smtp/README.txt

 2. SMTP config file options

 == Changelog ==
+= 1.0.4b - 2025-01-04 =
+* Improved: New screenshot on WordPress website and added two new FAQs

 = 1.0.4 - 2025-01-04 =
 * Improved: Added airmail envelope border appearance to settings.
 * Improved: Delete options from the database on plugin uninstall.